Importance of fiber in diet and where to find it

 Why eat fiber?

-Improved Digestion: Fiber is a part of our diet that is mostly derived from plants.
+Fiber is a part of our diet that is mostly derived from plants.
 The fact that fiber does not gets broken down by the acids in our stomach is a helpful thing.
-It is helpful because it helps to push the rest of the food down the digestive tract and in turn, helps digestion.
+It is helpful because it pushes the rest of the food down the digestive tract and in turn, helps digestion.
 Insufficient fiber is the major reason for constipation and some severe diseases like colon cancer.

 Foods rich in fiber:

-2. Lentils: Lentils is very filling when you have it for lunch or dinner.
-Especially with a heavy dose of fiber in it, lentils become a top favorite for those who are going for high-fiber diet as a means to lose weight or to gain muscle.
+Lentils are very filling when you have it for lunch or dinner.
+Especially with a heavy dose of fiber in it, lentils become a top favorite for those who are going for a high-fiber diet as a means to lose weight or to gain muscle.

-3. Oats: A good breakfast option if you don't feel like having veggies or pulses for fiber in the morning.
-Oats give a lightweight alternative breakfast which provides high fiber at the same time.
+A good breakfast option if you don't feel like having veggies or pulses for fiber in the morning.
+Oats give a lightweight alternative breakfast that provides high fiber at the same time.

-4. Chickpeas: Whether it's for the dinner accompaniment or for salad, the ever popular chickpeas is a great fiber source.
+Whether it's for the dinner accompaniment or for salad, the ever-popular chickpeas is a great fiber source.
 Though high in calories, it does the job of filling you even if you have a small quantity.

-7. Chaga Mushroom: 1 serving of Chaga mushroom contains 5 grams of fiber.
-It is all fiber, to be honest.
+1 serving of Chaga mushroom contains 5 grams of fiber.
+It is almost all fiber, to be honest.
 Make it part of your diet by supplementing it into your teas, smoothies or just have it with your salad.